josephp27/JoeysEncryptionTools/README.md

 # JoeysEncryptionTools

-A very lightweight encryption tool used for encrypting yml files pushed to github.
+A very lightweight encryption tool used for encrypting application- files pushed to github.

 ## Install
 ```